Friday, June 24, 2022

 Our objective for the ride: The SW Passage Viewpoint

 My recommendation is to bring a bike lock and to leave the bikes at the junction of Jimmy Russell and the SW Passage Trail.
 Continue on foot for the final 500 metres of distance.
-(It was a long ways to push one's bike!)
+(It is a long ways to push one's bike!)

-From the top of the viewpoint we walked/rode back down to Jimmy Russell and continued all the way down to the bottom, ending across the road from the Kimberley Riverside Campground where we were staying.
-My husband rode back across the park for the truck.
+From the top of the viewpoint, walk or ride back down to Jimmy Russell and continue all the way down to the bottom, ending across the road from the Kimberley Riverside CampgroundMy husband always rides back across the park for the truck (usually leaving us at the top of Jimmy Russel to avoid the final descent.)

 Riding down the SW Passage Viewpoint Trail